-In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments, which amends FASB ASC Topic 326, Financial Instruments - Credit Losses.
-This ASU requires financial assets measured at amortized cost to be presented at the net amount to be collected and broadens the information, including forecasted information incorporating more timely information, that an entity must consider in developing its expected credit loss estimate for assets measured.
-This ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments, which amends FASB ASC Topic 326, Financial Instruments - Credit Losses.
+In addition, in May 2019, the FASB issued ASU 2019-05, Targeted Transition Relief, which updates FASB ASU 2016-13.
+These ASU's require financial assets measured at amortized cost to be presented at the net amount to be collected and broadens the information, including forecasted information incorporating more timely information, that an entity must consider in developing its expected credit loss estimate for assets measured.
+These ASU's are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early application is permitted for fiscal years beginning after December 15, 2018.
 We are currently evaluating the impact of this standard on our consolidated financial statements.